fatlungodev/n8n-whatsapp-bridge/README.md

 Once linked, the bot will respond to messages from allowed users:
 - **Normal Chatting**: Send any prompt, and it will be processed through AI Guard and then Gemini.
-- **Image Analysis**: Send an image with optional caption for AI analysis (bypasses Guard).
-- **Image Generation**: Ask to "draw", "generate", or "create" an image, and the AI will generate one.

 **Commands (per-user settings):**